sarthakkurothe/slidely_backend/README.md

-# Windows Desktop App - Google Forms Replication - Backend
+# Windows Desktop App - Backend

 This is the backend for the Windows Desktop App.
 It is built using Node.js and Express, and it allows for the creation, reading, updating, and deletion of submissions.
 It also supports searching submissions by email.